Getting Started With `viz_timeline()`

 2025-08-14

-timeline visualizations for survey data, particularly useful for showing
+visualizations for survey data, particularly useful for showing changes

-changes in Likert-type responses over time.
-Furthermore, the function
+in Likert-type responses over time.
+Furthermore, the function has been

-has been designed to handle SPSS (.sav) data as well, which makes it
+designed to handle SPSS (.sav) data as well, which makes it very handy

-very handy for researchers who are accustomed to working with social
+for researchers who are accustomed to working with social science data

 This vignette demonstrates how to use the function with the General